vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 Moreover, pointers preserve low-level features like address spacing and alignment.

 It is extremely easy to do **interoperability** in Onyx.
-In fact, Onyx is similar to C++ in this sense: C code is considered a part of the program (with minor differences), and it is simple to export Onyx code as a shared library.
+Onyx is similar to C++ in this sense: C code is considered a part of the program (with minor differences), and it is simple to export Onyx code as a shared library.

 Programs written in Onyx are **cross-platform** by default in the sense of that there are no target-dependent features in the language itself: no threading, no memory control.
 But fear not, thanks to powerful abstractions, these are likely to be already implemented by someone else!